 The student must submit the appeal in writing via the learning management system and via email to his/her assigned success coach.
 The appeal must include the appropriate rationale for reconsideration, the requested remedy, and the student's contact information.
-The success coach will forward the student's written appeal to the MyWay at UMHB Program Director for review.
+The success coach will forward the student's written appeal to the Associate Dean of Digital Learning and Innovation for review.

-If the student is dissatisfied with the MyWay at UMHB Program Director's decision, he/she may submit a written appeal to the Provost.
+If the student is dissatisfied with the Associate Dean of Digital Learning and Innovation's decision, he/she may submit a written appeal to the Provost.
 The Provost's decision is final.

 Each person to whom an appeal is made will normally respond to the student in writing within five (5) business days of receipt of the appeal.
-Extensions may be granted by the Provost in cases where the issue requires more extensive review and/or other extenuating circumstances.
+Extensions may be granted by the Provost's Office in cases where the issue requires more extensive review and/or other extenuating circumstances.
 The student will have five (5) business days from the date of each response to appeal to the next level.

 UMHB personnel may request a teleconference with the student and other parties involved.
-Conversations and/or correspondence with anyone other than students and UMHB faculty/staff will not be considered in responses to appeals until and unless the issue has been appealed to the Provost.
+Conversations and/or correspondence with anyone other than students and UMHB faculty/staff will not be considered in responses to appeals until and unless the issue has been appealed to the Provost's Office.